HL7/fhir-udap-security-ig/input/pagecontent/b2b.md

 For authorization code flow, the User is expected to be interacting with the Requestor's client app in real time, at least during the initial authorization of the client app with the Responder's OAuth Server.
 Typically, the User must authenticate to the Responder's system at the time of initial authorization.
 If the local user has been issued credentials by the Responder to use for this purpose, the authorization code flow will typically involve use of those credentials.
 However, it is anticipated that in some workflows, the local user will not have their own credentials on the Responder's system, but will instead have credentials on their "home" system.
 In these cases, the UDAP Tiered OAuth workflow is used so that the Responder's OAuth Server can interact with the Requestor's OIDC Server in an automated manner to authenticate the User, as described in [Section 6].

+For client credentials flow, any necessary User authentication and authorization is performed by the Requestor as a prerequisite, before the Requestor's client app interacts with the Responder's servers, i.e. the Requestor is responsible for ensuring that only its authorized Users access the client app and only make requests allowed by the Requestor.
+How the Requestor performs this is out of scope for this guide but will typically rely on internal user authentication and access controls.

 Thus, this guide provides two different paths (client credentials grants and authorization code grants with Tiered OAuth) that a user affiliated with the Requestor without credentials on the Responder's system may use to obtain access to data held by the Responder.

-B2B client applications registered to use the authorization code grant **SHALL** obtain an access token for access to FHIR resources by following the OAuth 2.0 authorization code grant flow described in [Section 4.1](https://datatracker.ietf.org/doc/html/rfc6749#section-4.1) of RFC 6749, with the additional options and constraints discussed below.

-Client applications registered to use the client credentials grant **SHALL** obtain an access token for access to FHIR resources by following the OAuth 2.0 client credentials grant flow described in [Section 4.4](https://datatracker.ietf.org/doc/html/rfc6749#section-4.4) of RFC 6749, and with the additional options and constraints discussed below.
-As noted in [Section 3], the Requestor is responsible for ensuring that the Requestor's User, if applicable, is using the app only as authorized by the Requestor.

 ### Authorization code workflow

-This section applies to client applications registered to use the authorization code grant.
+This section applies to B2B client applications registered to use the authorization code grant.
 The workflow for obtaining an access token using this grant type is summarized in the following diagram:
 <br>
 <div>
 {% include authz.svg %}
 </div>

+Client applications **SHALL** obtain an access token for access to FHIR resources by following the OAuth 2.0 authorization code grant flow described in [Section 4.1](https://datatracker.ietf.org/doc/html/rfc6749#section-4.1) of RFC 6749, with the additional options and constraints below.

 Client applications **SHALL** request an authorization code as per [Section 4.1.1](https://datatracker.ietf.org/doc/html/rfc6749#section-4.1.1) of RFC 6749, with the following additional constraints.
 Client applications and servers **MAY** optionally support UDAP Tiered OAuth for User Authentication to allow for cross-organizational or third party user authentication as described in [Section 6].